AbduLCod3/DevAbdul-codeHub.github.io/README.md

-# PROJECT Title: candyCrushProject
+# Title:
+   - candyCrushProject

 # Motivation:
-The motivation behind this project was to practice JavaScript fundamentals and gain hands-on experience with the DOM API.
+   - The motivation behind this project was to practice JavaScript fundamentals and gain hands-on experience with the DOM API.

 # Tech Used:
   - HTML